62mkv/guess-game/README.md

 # guess-game
 Simple Guess Game, based on React

-This is intended to be a simple project, with learning the following technologies being a primary goal of a project:
+This is intended to be a simple project, with learning the following technologies being a primary goal of the project:
 - React
 - Redux
 - hapijs